willymcallister/willymcallister.github.io/_articles/diode-introduction.md

 ![Silicon diode i-v characteristic]({{ site.baseurl }}{% link i/diode1.svg %}){: .centered :}

-<p class="caption">Diode $i$-$v$ curve of a silicon diode.
+Diode $i$-$v$ curve of a silicon diode.
 A positive voltage (anode higher than cathode) on the diode puts it in its forward biased region.
 A negative voltage means the diode is operating in its reverse biased region.
-At negative voltages exceeding $\text V_{\text{br}}$ the diode is in breakdown and the current rapidly increases in the negative direction.</p>
+At negative voltages exceeding $\text V_{\text{br}}$ the diode is in breakdown and the current rapidly increases in the negative direction.
+{: .caption :}

 The blue curve above can be created by measurements.
 Take an ordinary diode and apply different voltages to it.
 Write down the current at each voltage.
 Your $i$-$v$ data will resemble this plot.